LaurenS419/MAIS-Project/README.md

 Currently, the prototype uses stock security camera footage to showcase what it does on a web app.

 ## How to run

+### Training
+Run the training notebook either in Google Colab or on your laptop with CUDA and cuDNN installed.
+The model takes care of downloading the dataset and setting training/validation paths.
+Go into yolov5/runs/train/expX/weights (replace *X* with your most recent training run number) to get your learned weights from the training.

+### Running
 wip